Restaurant performance index falls in July

 Construction and interpretation of the index

 The RPI is constructed so that the performance of the restaurant industry is measured relative to a steady state.
-Values over 100 indicate that the restaurant industry is expanding, while those below suggest the industry is possibly in contraction.[1.
-Some topics surveyed include same-store sales, traffic, labor, and capital expenditure.]
-So, when United States went into recession from 2008 to 2009, the RPI index fell below 100, and it reached as low as 96.5 at the end of 2008 before bouncing back up along with the share prices of several restaurant stocks.
+Values over 100 indicate that the restaurant industry is expanding, while those below suggest the industry is possibly in contraction.1 So, when United States went into recession from 2008 to 2009, the RPI index fell below 100, and it reached as low as 96.5 at the end of 2008 before bouncing back up along with the share prices of several restaurant stocks.

 A reason for July’s soft data